a2roger/backup/w2_sound/README.md

 # Sound Workshop

-We'll explore different approaches and techniques for integrating sound into generative art.
+We'll  explore different approaches and techniques for using sound in generative art.

 ## Goals